 Dear cryptocurrency enthusiast,

 We thank you for your interest in our project, and all who participated in our crowdfund.
 You are receiving this e-mail because you have either signed up for the Internet of Coins e-mail updates, participated in the crowdfund or have previously been in touch with one of our team members.
-From August 1st this newsletter will be sent out once every two weeks, to keep our supporters updated about our development efforts.
+This newsletter will be sent out once every two weeks, to keep our supporters updated about our development efforts.